-Publisher's note: This is the first in a series of discussions on the State of America and the mis-application of the U.S. Constitution.
-Tim Dunkin has done an amazing job of spelling it out so that even liberals will get it.
+Publisher's note: This is the second in a series of discussions on the State of America and the mis-application of the U.S. Constitution.
+Tim Dunkin has very meticulously laid out this subject in easy to understand terms.

 Tim Dunkin: In the previous installment of this series, we saw that the Constitution, as the foundational law of the land, is to enjoy a position of primacy over and above any and all other laws, offices, and authorities in our nation.
 Yet, the question may be asked, why is this so?
 The question may be answered by looking to founding ideas about natural law, from which then flows the idea of natural rights which our Constitution enshrines and affirms (but does not “give”).

 From Cicero to Blackstone, natural law theory was perhaps THE key concept in the thinking of the generation which fought the Revolution against Britain and then established our constitutional republican form of government.
 But what is natural law?
 Essentially, natural law theory embodies a set of related ideas about the fundamental origination of “law” as an ordering principle in the universe.
 This law is universal – it applies everywhere and at all times, explicitly rejecting the concept of “moral relativism” – because it originated from the God who created the universe.
 For Cicero and other pre-Christian pagan thinkers, this god was pantheistic or panentheistic in nature, but the concept easily transferred over into Christian thinking from earliest times due to the compatibility with the Christian conception of a monotheistic, all-powerful, all-knowing, and over-archingly sovereign God who created the universe and continues to overrule and superintend it.